Mu (mythical lost continent): Louis Jacolliot

 Louis Jacolliot was a French attorney, judge, and occultist who specialized in the translation of Sanskrit.
 He wrote about the land of the Rutas, a lost land that ancient sources claimed was in the Indian Ocean but which he placed in the Pacific Ocean and associated with Atlantis stories in Histoire des Vierges.
 Les Peuples et les continents disparus (1874).
 He amplified upon this in Occult Science in India (1875, English translation 1884).
 He has been identified as a contributor to Rosicrucianism.

 Modern claims

-James Bramwell and William Scott-Elliot claimed that the cataclysmic events on Mu began 800,000 years ago and went on until the last catastrophe, which occurred in precisely 9564 BC.

-In the 1930s, Atatürk, founder of the Turkish Republic, was interested in Churchward's work and considered Mu as a possible location of the original homeland of the Turks.
+In the 1930s, Mustafa Kemal Atatürk, founder of the Turkish Republic, was interested in Churchward's work and considered Mu as a possible location of the original homeland of the Turks.
+On the other hand, according to some views, Atatürk's interest in the continent of Mu did not go beyond examining the claims.
+Despite Tahsin Mayatepek's proposals, he did not see the need to establish a Department of Mu Language at Ankara University's School of Language and History – Geography.
+The relationship between Atatürk and the continent of Mu has been exaggerated to attract interest in the books written about the continent of Mu.